dandelarge/webpack-noob-book/glossary.md

 ## Module
 - It's something that delimites the scope of a piece of software
 - A logical (and arbitrary) grouping of functionality
 - or, just an object with things inside

+## Technique
+- A refined way to do something